yongsannnn/TGC-react/README.md

 With the primary purpose mentioned above, the website has two primary users.

 1. Customers visiting the website to read and purchase tea.
-2. Vendors managing products and orders in the admin panel.
+2. Vendors managing teas and orders in the admin panel.

 ## Identifying External Users' Goals
 The users' goal here is to get the neccessary information related to the tea.